 Sackett DL.
 Bias in Analytical Research.
 Chron Dis 1979;32:51-63

-Catalogue of Biases Collaboration:
+Catalogue of Bias Collaboration:

-The collaboration meets regularly to develop and refine the contents of the catalogue and in between work on updating content.
+The Collaboration meets regularly to develop and refine the contents of the Catalogue and in between work on updating content.

 1 Centre for Evidence-Based Medicine, Nuffield Department of Primary Care Health Sciences, University of Oxford

-2 Minnervation Ltd. www.minervation.com
+2 Minervation Ltd. www.minervation.com

 3 Institute of Health Informatics, Faculty of Pop Health Sciences, University College London.